smustafaamir/ASP.NET-Playground/README.md

-# Group9-Project-CT050-3-2-WAPP
+# ASP.NET-Playground

 Full-stack ASP.NET web application with C# for server-side ops, and MySQL for database management.
-Part of university group project.
+Part of experimentation for university project.